Space week day 3: Is there gender equality on Mars?

 Females generally exhibit more robust immune responses than males, potentially providing better protection against infections during space missions.

-However, this heightened immune vigilance also correlates with a greater tendency toward autoimmune conditions and neuroinflammation, which requires more comprehensive health monitoring for female astronauts.
+However, this heightened immune defense also correlates with a greater tendency toward autoimmune conditions and neuroinflammation, which requires more comprehensive health monitoring for female astronauts.

 There are also differences in how neurons die in men and women, which may be relevant during long missions.